Healthcare IT Communities

 AMIA Nursing Informatics Work Group

 CommonWell Health Alliance

-CommonWell Health Alliance is devoted to the simple vision that health data should be available to individuals and providers regardless of where care occurs.
-Additionally, provider access to this data must be built-in health IT at a reasonable cost for use by a broad range of health care providers and the people they serve.
+CommonWell Health Alliance is a not-for-profit trade association devoted to the simple vision that health data should be available to individuals and caregivers regardless of where care occurs.
+Additionally, access to this data must be built into health IT at a reasonable cost for use by a broad range of health care providers and the people they serve.